Leonid Kuchma: Economic reforms

-In October 1994, Kuchma announced comprehensive economic reforms, including reduced subsidies, lifting of price controls, lower taxes, privatization of industry and agriculture, and reforms in currency regulation and banking.
+Kuchma's first presidential campaign had been run on promises of economic reform.
+After his electoral victory Roman Shpek, the Minister of Economy, was appointed responsible for reforming Ukraine's economy in cooperation with international advisors provided, among others, by the foundation of George Soros, USAID, the European Union's TACIS program, International Monetary Fund, as well as members of the Ukrainian diaspora.
+In October 1994, in his speech to parliament, Kuchma declared his aim of radical market reforms including reduced subsidies, lifting of price controls, lower taxes, privatization of industry and agriculture, and reforms in currency regulation and banking.
 The parliament approved the plan's main points.
 The International Monetary Fund (IMF) promised a $360 million loan to initiate reforms.